nagasudhirpulla/taming_python/blog/skills/psycopg2.md

 print("data fetch example code execution complete...")
 ```

-* In the above code we have create an SQL fetch command to be executed as a string.
+* In the above code we have created an SQL fetch command to be executed as a string.

 ```python
 sqlStr = "select name, dob, studentid from public.students \